Aria Montgomery

-Aria Marie Fitz (ńee Montgomery) is a fictional character in the Pretty Little Liars franchise created by American author Sara Shepard.
+Aria Marie Fitz (née Montgomery) is a fictional character in the Pretty Little Liars franchise created by American author Sara Shepard.
 Described as an “alternative” and artsy teen, the franchise revolves around Aria and her three best friends (Spencer Hastings, Hanna Marin and Emily Fields) being blackmailed, stalked and tortured by an anonymous identity known as “A” after the disappearance of their friend Alison DiLaurentis.

 Aria is well known for her longtime relationship and eventual marriage with Ezra Fitz.

 The character is portrayed by Lucy Hale in the television series.

 Characterization

 In the book series, Aria is described as gorgeous, tall, lean with short blue-black hair, startling ice-blue eyes and an angular face.
 Aria is artsy and imaginative, has a hipster style, and a passion for knitting and writing.
 She is also described as Rosewood's 'weird girl'.

 On another interview with ClevverTV.com, Lucy Hale said, "She’s like an old soul with an espectacular body and she knows what she wants… she’s very cool, she’s got it put together."
 While also commenting on her style: "She’s sort of all over the place… she’s the quirkiest one and just put miss-match pieces together and mixes vintage stuff with modern things… very funky… very creative.".